Classroom Rules and Procedures: How to Tackle Your First Two Weeks

 “Focus on management first, then content.”

-“Fantastic lessons are meaningless if you can’t get them to behave.”
+“Fantastic lessons are irrelevant if you can’t get students to behave.”

 “Don’t smile until Thanksgiving.”